How to Become a Certified Nursing Assistant (CNA)

 These vital patient care providers are the backbone of the American healthcare system.
 And with a short certification process, becoming a CNA is often the most accessible way for new workers to join the nursing field.

 This article will explore what certified nursing assistants do, how much they earn, and how to become a CNA.
 Keep reading to prepare for your nursing assistant career today.

-CNAs can help a unit run smoothly, especially for those nurses that have multiple medically complex patients.
-Responsibilities of a CNA include, but are not limited to:
+CNAs can help a unit run smoothly, especially for nurses with multiple medically complex patients.
+Common CNA responsibilities include:

 - Turning or repositioning patients